Dark mode switch icon Light mode switch icon

 This leaves us with the question: Where do we go from here?

-I’ll break the future section into two parts: the software side, and the hardware side.
+I’ll break the future speculation section into two parts: the software side, and the hardware side.
 Note that I’m interested in items that could have a transformative change instead of an incremental improvement.

 The Future: Software Side